sentient-lang/sentient-lang.org/tutorial/browser.md

 ```

 Sentient is written in JavaScript and can be run anywhere that JavaScript runs.
-The above script adds `Sentient` as a global variable, which can be used for
+The above script adds 'Sentient' as a global variable, which can be used for
 compiling and running programs.

 For now, this guide will continue to use the command-line tool, but it's useful